Seaside Force Main

 The force main was producing toxic hydrogen sulfide due to long detention times of the sewage during low flow periods.
 Originally, two parallel pipelines were designed as back-up in the event of system failure, but the last 6,000 feet of the secondary line was never completed.
 After nearly 50 years of using the primary line, the City decided it was time complete an effective back-up plan to avoid main breaks and sewage spills.

 The City selected Cannon to complete the design for the second parallel force main to make the dual force main system operational.
-Cannon provided a hydraulic analysis of the STS lift station and force mains and produced a condition assessment and rehabilitation study.
+Cannon conducted a hydraulic analysis of the STS lift station and force mains and produced a condition assessment and rehabilitation study.
 These efforts included trenchless replacement options, pipe material selections, design alternatives, odor control options, and estimated construction costs.
-Cannon also studied the force main alignment and prepared a condition assessment study for the STS lift station facility.
-Cannon also developed plans and specifications for a new gravity sewer main and CIPP lining of the existing force mains.
+We studied the force main alignment, prepared a condition assessment study for the STS lift station facility, and developed plans and specifications for a new gravity sewer main and CIPP lining of the existing force mains.